-Question Answer Marks EITHER 10(a) Discuss ways in which McEwan presents London during the war.
+Question Answer Marks EITHER 10(a) Discuss some of the ways in which McEwan explores the role of memory in the novel.
 25 Mark according to the levels of response marking criteria.
-OR 10(b) Comment closely on the following passage, considering ways in which McEwan presents Robbie's thoughts.
+OR 10(b) Comment closely on the following passage, considering ways in which McEwan presents Robbie's return with the boys.
 25 Mark according to the levels of response marking criteria.